hubtype/botonic/packages/botonic-plugin-intent-classification/README.md

-# Botonic Plugin Text Classification
+# Botonic Plugin Intent Classification

 ## What does this plugin do?

-Botonic Plugin Text Classification uses the trained models defined by the user to classify the input text.
+Botonic Plugin Intent Classification uses the trained models defined by the user to predict the intent of the input text.

-After detecting the text locale, and using the corresponding model to predict the class, extra information about the user's intent is added to the input object.
+After detecting the text locale, the plugin uses the corresponding model to predict the intent and adding some information about it into the input object.

 ## Setup